erupturatis/NeuralAesthetic/README.md

 ### Layer Positioning

-The `layerPositioning` function arranges the neurons in layers with a specified number of neurons per layer.
+The `generateNeuronLayers` function arranges the neurons in layers with a specified number of neurons per layer.
 The function takes a set of parameters that define the distance between the neurons and the layers, as well as the number of neurons in each layer.

-#### Parameters
+### Parameters

 - `params: layerParams` - An object containing the following properties:
   - `distanceNeurons: number` - The distance between neurons.
   - `distanceLayers: number` - The distance between layers.
   - `layers: number[]` - An array containing the number of neurons in each layer.

-#### Examples
+### Examples

-Here are some examples of how to use the `layerPositioning` function:
+Here are some examples of how to use the `generateNeuronLayers` function:

 ```typescript
 // Example 1: Create 4 layers of 2, 4, 6, and 8 neurons with a distance of 50 between neurons and 100 between layers